5004-SEA-Fa24-Geeng/lab-activities-ivanlxc/Module09/README.md

-# Module 09 Team Activity  - MVC: View
+# Module 09 Team Activity  - MVC: view

 In this activity, we will build off last weeks activity (with some changes) to setup a view for our MVC application.
 Instead of having a console view, we will create a GUI view using Java Swing.